How to Start An Online Boutique – Build A Successful Business

 4. Choose an eCommerce Platform to Create Your Boutique

-As mentioned above, I used Shopify to create my shop.
-However, there are dozens of other options some of which include BigCommerce, Volusion, Wix, WooCommerce, and many others.
+We created an example shop using Shopify, but there are dozens of other options.
+Some of them are BigCommerce, Volusion, Wix, WooCommerce, and many others.
 Whichever one you go for, make sure that it offers enough space for you to add all of your products.

-Also, check that it’s compatible with your preferred payout method and that it comes with good security features.
+Also, check that it’s compatible with your preferred payment method.

 5. Buy a Domain Name